 The immense popularity of The Beatles caused more recordings to come out of the woodwork.
 English singer Tony Sheridan had used The Beatles (billed as The Beat Brothers) to back him on a record he made in Germany in 1962.
 Somehow in 1964 this became a Beatles album.
 It actually has only two songs by The Beatles, an original instrumental, “Cry For A Shadow”, and a cover of “Ain’t She Sweet”.
 I decided not to buy this one.

 The third major Beatles album in America was curiously named The Beatles’ Second Album.
 Capitol apparently didn’t want to admit Vee-Jay had released an album at all, even though it was a big hit.
 The Beatles’ Second Album was put out in April of 1964.
 The U.S. was catching up on all the songs The Beatles had recorded in 1963, and they completely dominated the charts.
 During one week in April of 1964 they had the top two albums and the top five singles.

 Just two months later, June of 1964 (early July in England), The Beatles released the album and movie A Hard Day’s Night.
 In England, it was a full album with 13 songs written by John Lennon & Paul McCartney.
 In America, the soundtrack was released by United Artists.
-It only had nine of the same songs, plus instrumental music from the film.
+It only had seven of the same songs, plus instrumental music from the film.

 Since Capitol didn’t have the rights to the movie soundtrack, they had to come up with something new.
 So they “cleverly” named the album, Something New.
 It was a mix of some non-soundtrack songs from the British A Hard Day’s Night album, a couple of American singles, and some of the songs from the movie.